TWO AUTHORS WIN THE 2022 NOVEL PRIZE: JONATHAN BUCKLEY & ANNE DE MARCKEN

 24) The decision of the judges is final and no correspondence will be entered into regarding the judging process.

-25) Fitzcarraldo Editions will have the exclusive world right to publish the winning novel.
+25) Fitzcarraldo Editions, Giramono and New Directions will have the exclusive world rights to publish the winning novel.

-26) Fitzcarraldo Editions reserves the right not to award the prize this year, or to make multiple offers of publication.
+26) Fitzcarraldo Editions, Giramono and New Directions reserve the right not to award the prize this year, or to make multiple offers of publication.

 27) Only submissions which meet all Terms and Conditions will be considered.